optimizely/wordpress-plugin/README.txt

 2. View your results and launch winners directly from the dashboard

 = 3.6.0 =
 * prevented the creation of an experiment until the post is published.
-This is to prevent goals and URL targeting to be incorrect when a post title changes.
+This is to prevent goals and URL targeting to be incorrect when a post title changes and URL truncating
+* updated the results page to use the new Optimizely statistics engine

 = 3.5.2 =
 * Fixed issue where the powered testing number will only accept 2 digits